BERD-NFDI/bear-ml/README.md

 - [Parametrizing python scripts with config files](berd/basics/configuration_tutorial_nb.ipynb)
 - [Linear regression with PyTorch](berd/basics/linear_regression_nb.ipynb)

-If you feel that some important lesson is missing, please dom't hesitate to contact us and we will happily try to add it.
+If you feel that some important lesson is missing, please don't hesitate to contact us and we will happily try to add it.

-## Educational resources
+## Educational Resources

 We maintain a carefully curated list of educational resources intended to help researchers read up on specific topics.
 This list includes, but is not limited to, (a) courses, (b) books, (c) blog posts, (d) great overview papers, and (e) talks/presentations.
 It is available under [this link](https://docs.google.com/document/d/1EH3Yq8Oi5wRq96t8IRjyMSKqj2WmihMclZiTZr7BmhA/edit?usp=sharing)

-## Discussion board
+## Discussion Board

 Thie repository is accompanied by a discussion board intended for active communication with and among the community.
-Please feel free to ask you questions there, share valuable
+Please feel free to ask your questions there, share valuable insights and give us feedback on our material.

 # 1. Usage